ecomfe/veui-docs/one/docs/en-US/components/option-group.md

 | `disabled` | `boolean=` | Whether the option is disabled. |
 +++

-Additionally, custom properties in current option, apart from the listed ones, will also be passes into the scope object via `v-bind`.
+Additionally, custom properties in current option, apart from the listed ones, will also be passes into the slot props object via `v-bind`.
 ^^^

 ### Icons